Here's What the FDA's Full Approval of the Pfizer & Moderna COVID-19 Vaccines Mean for YouFeb. 14, 2022 - Katie McCallum

 Still, others have remained hesitant.

-The FDA's message is clear: Pfizer's COVID-19 vaccine meets the high standards for safety, effectiveness and manufacturing quality the agency requires of an approved product.
+The FDA's message is clear: The Pfizer and Moderna COVID-19 vaccines meet the high standards for safety, effectiveness and manufacturing quality the agency requires of an approved product.

 "If you're not yet vaccinated, now is the time.
 And if you have questions about the vaccines, I cannot stress enough how important it is to turn to a trusted health expert for guidance, rather than to social media that is full of myths and misinformation," adds Dr. Sostman.